 - Take your case to trial—If we are unable to secure satisfactory financial compensation for you at one or more settlement meetings, we will likely recommend that you take your case to court and present your evidence in front of a judge and jury.
 We’ll make sure the complaint and all the required paperwork are filed with the appropriate county court before the state statute of limitations expires.

 - Consulting experts—We have access to a network of professionals who can provide expert testimony in depositions and at trial.
 These may include a medical expert who can describe the extent of your injuries and your need for future medical treatments, rehabilitation and medication; a vocational expert who can explain how your new physical limitations might affect your ability to earn a livelihood; and accident reconstructionists who can provide a detailed analysis of exactly how the crash occurred and who is at fault.

 Access When it Counts

-The commercial vehicle injury attorneys at Rosenfeld Injury Lawyers LLC understand that your injuries or the death of a loved one was not your fault but caused by the reckless actions of the bus company.
-We have successfully obtained millions on behalf of the victims and their family members to ensure they were adequately compensated to cover their medical expenses, household bills, lost wages, loss of future earnings, pain, suffering, and emotional damage and we can help your family too.
+The commercial vehicle injury attorneys at Rosenfeld Injury Lawyers understand your injuries or the death of your loved one was not your fault.
+We invest all resources necessary to ensure our clients fully recover their damages.
+We have won millions of dollars on behalf of bus accident victims and their families to compensate their medical expenses, household bills, lost wages and future earnings, pain, suffering, and emotional damage, and we can help your family too.
 We get results quickly because we understand you need money now.